 - Meeting Mess – many meetings start late, run overtime, lack structure, get off track, don’t focus on top priorities, fail to document decisions and action plans, allow screen distractions, fall into group think, drive conflict underground, and overlook bad behavior.

 - Upward Delegation – many managers accept the monkey off the back of their direct reports and put it on their own by solving problems for them.

 - Micromanagement – frequent monitoring and follow ups can feel like “snoopervision,” feeds The E-mail Beast, and transfers the monkey to the manager’s back.

 - No Time for Coaching – managers who fail to invest in their coaching skill development and invest time in developing others are often overworked and overwhelmed with daily firefighting.

 - Priority Overload – new projects and initiatives are piled on top of overflowing workloads.
 Little time is spent pruning and prioritizing conflicting activities.

 - Trivial Many vs. Vital Few – when daily operations crowd out strategic time to reflect and refocus, minor and urgent issues overpower the major and important ones.

 How many of these reasons apply to you or your leaders?
 What’s needed is a time shift from technical and management to leadership.
-I’ll discuss this further in this month’s complimentary webinar LeaderShift: Transforming Good Managers into Great Leaders.
+I discuss this further in this complimentary webinar-on-demand LeaderShift: Transforming Good Managers into Great Leaders.
+(Click to view now!)